Mastiff Puppy Starter Kit

 Are sleepless nights with your new puppy giving you the blues?
 Do your puppy’s constant biting and destruction make you question the “gentle giant” stereotype?

 Are you overwhelmed or intimidated by all that you need to know in order to properly raise your new Mastiff puppy?

 If you answered yes to any of these questions, this guide is for you!

-Whether you are welcoming a new Mastiff puppy or another large or giant breed puppy into your family, this guide contains everything you will need to know to raise a happy, healthy large or giant breed dog.
+Whether you are welcoming a new Mastiff puppy or another large or giant breed puppy into your family, this guide contains everything you will need to know.

 It represents over four decades of my knowledge and experience and covers in detail some of the most frequently asked questions I get from new puppy owners.